Amenability for unitary groups of C*-algebras: Examples and remarks

 \begin{Thm} There exists a stably finite, nuclear, unital $C^*$-algebra, such that ${\rm U}(A)$ is not amenable in the norm topology. \end{Thm} \begin{proof} Kirchberg \cite[Corollary 1.4 (v)]{MR1322641} provides a unital subalgebra $A$ of the CAR-algebra such that $\mc O_{\infty}$ is a quotient of $A$ by an AF-ideal.
 Therefore $A$ is an extension of a nuclear algebra by a nuclear ideal and therefore nuclear.
 Moreover, it clearly admits a faithful tracial state and is thus stably finite, however ${\rm U}(A)$ cannot be amenable in the norm topology since $A$ does not have the QTS property. \end{proof}

 \begin{Rem} The group ${\rm U}(A)$ in the above theorem is another example of a non-amenable closed subgroup of an amenable {\rm SIN} group (in this case the unitary group of the CAR-algebra), a phenomenon first discovered in \cite{MR3795479}.
-In view of Lemma \ref{cocompact}, this shows that ${\rm U}(A)$ cannot approximated from above by cocompact subgroups.
+In view of Lemma \ref{co-compact}, this shows that ${\rm U}(A)$ cannot approximated from above by co-compact subgroups.

 Another interesting example comes from the fact that the free group $\mb F_2$ can be embedded into the the unitary group of the CAR-algebra as a norm-discrete subgroup.
-Indeed, by the work of Choi \cite{MR540914} the reduced $C^*$-algebra $C^*_r(\PSL(2,\mb Z))$ (and hence $C^*_r(\mb F_2)$) embeds into the Cuntz algebra $\mc O_2$.
+Indeed, by the work of Choi \cite{MR540914} the reduced $C^*$-algebra $C^*_r(\PSL(2,\mb Z))$ (and hence $C^*_r(\mb F_2)$) embeds into the Cuntz algebra $\mc O_2$ -- a precursor of Kirchberg's seminal $\mc O_2$-embedding theorem, see \cite{MR1780426}.
 The Cuntz algebra is a subquotient of the CAR-algebra by a result of Blackadar \cite{MR808296}.
 Since $\UU(\mc O_2)$ is connected, we can lift the standard unitaries of $C^*_r(\mb F_2)\subset \mc O_2$ into the unitary group of the CAR-algebra, which gives a discrete embedding of $\mb F_2$ into it. \end{Rem}